About the Program

 Jasjeet S. Sekhon, Professor.
 Program evaluation, statistical and computational methods, causal inference, elections, public opinion, American politics .

 Alistair Sinclair, Professor.
 Algorithms, applied probability, statistics, random walks, Markov chains, computational applications of randomness, Markov chain Monte Carlo, statistical physics, combinatorial optimization.

-Yun Song, Associate Professor.
+Yun Song, Professor.
 Computational biology, population genomics, applied probability and statistics.

 Philip B. Stark, Professor.
 Astrophysics, law, statistics, litigation, causal inference, inverse problems, geophysics, elections, uncertainty quantification, educational technology.

 Bernd Sturmfels, Professor.
 Mathematics, combinatorics, computational algebraic geometry.

 Mark J. Van Der Laan, Professor.
 Statistics, computational biology and genomics, censored data and survival analysis, medical research, inference in longitudinal studies.